JCMexplains/writing-for-success-2023/textbook.md

 be placed anywhere in a sentence, but it must come directly before or after the noun to which it refers:

-**Appositive after noun:** Scott, a poorly trained athlete, was not expected to win the race.
+**Appositive after noun**: Scott, a poorly trained athlete, was not expected to win the race.

-**Appositive before noun:** A poorly trained athlete, Scott was not expected to win the race.
+**Appositive before noun**: A poorly trained athlete, Scott was not expected to win the race.

 Unlike relative clauses, appositives are always punctuated by a comma or